-Our mission also supports the vision of Mauldin Elementary which is to provide all students the opportunity for success in a safe environment that is conducive to learning.
+At Mauldin Elementary our mission is to empower all individuals to lead with intention, explore with purpose, and persevere in seeking solutions.
+The staff rewrote our mission at the beginning of this school year.
+Everyone had input in writing the mission.
+Our mission supports the vision of Mauldin Elementary.
 We believe that education provides for greater opportunities and a higher standard for our students.
 We want them to be successful when interacting with peers, community and the world in a positive manner.
-We have high expectations for all students.
-Mauldin Elementary implements diverse strategies to ensure high level of academic success.
+Mauldin Elementary implements diverse strategies ensuring high level of academic success.